Updated: Nov 22

 2. When to go: Brilliant fall colors are dependent on various climate factors during the summer.
 Late August and early September give good indicators when foliage will reach peak colors and how vibrant the leaves will be.
 Cool summer weather might lead to less than fantastic colors.
 Hot wet summers, a gradual cooling September and later frosts might yield great color.
 A rainy windy and cold September might knock the leaves off sooner without them giving their full potential of color.
 Use a weather website and fall foliage maps to help you plan.
 Leaves change color and reach peak anytime from mid-September to late October.

 3. What else to do: After sightseeing, enjoy the areas where the leaves are: farms, orchards, wineries, antique shops.
+Follow the signs for wine trails and you could stay for entire weekend.
 Activities at local farms include "u-pick-ur" own produce (pick your own), with hay rides, mazes, pumpkin patches, face painting, booths, homemade jam, cider and baked goods, hot corn and baked potatoes (see below).

 In the NYC Metro area: